link-intersystems/lis-gradle-plugins/publication-utils-plugin/README.md

 ```

 `verifyRepositories` is a [
+`MavenVerifyRepositoryHandler`](src/main/java/com/link_intersystems/gradle/plugins/publication/verify/maven/MavenVerifyRepositoryHandler.java),
+the api can be used the same way as the [
 `RepositoryHandler`](https://docs.gradle.org/current/javadoc/org/gradle/api/artifacts/dsl/RepositoryHandler.html),
-the same api that the publishing plugin provides.
-Thus, you can configure any repositories that you can configure with
-`publishing.repositories`.
+except that the types of repositories you can create depend on the verification type you use.
+In the example above only
+maven
+repositories can be created.

 ### Version provider

 Sometimes you don't want to check the current project artifacts version.
 Instead, you want to verify another version.
-For this purpose you can specify a [`VersionProvider`](src/main/java/com/link_intersystems/gradle/publication/VersionProvider.java).
-E.g. if you want to check if the release version of the current
+For this purpose you can specify a [
+`VersionProvider`](src/main/java/com/link_intersystems/gradle/publication/VersionProvider.java).
+E.g. if you want to
+check if the release version of the current
 snapshot version already exists.

 ```kotlin